Updated: Sep 7

 Their product range includes rice cakes, wild honey, organic groceries, peanut butter, seeds and sunflower oil.

-Inspired by the age-old principles of yoga and ayurveda, Sattvic Foods as a conscious brand operates on the principle of providing food that’s rich in the “sattva” element.
-In other words, food that has an overall positive impact on the body.
+Inspired by the age-old principles of yoga and Ayurveda, Sattvic Foods as a conscious brand operates on the principle of providing food that’s rich in the “sattva” element.
+In other words, food has an overall positive impact on the body.
 These foods are capable of restoring clarity and balance of the mind and of the body.

 Even though they stock a whole range of products sourced from all over the country from gluten-free grains and flours, sun-dried fruits, apple cider vinegar gummies and other interesting superfood supplements like bee pollen and nutritional yeast flakes, they also have offerings specific to Goa such as jaggery powder, demerara sugar, locally-grown lettuce and other organic flours under its list of available items.

 Sattvic Foods specialises in producing gluten-free, vegan and raw foods and steer away from genetically modified produce, preservatives, artificial flavours and harmful chemicals.
-Backed by a team of experts across health, fitness, yoga and ayurveda, this homegrown brand from Goa producing innovative foods is a whole package.
+Backed by a team of experts across health, fitness, yoga and Ayurveda, this homegrown brand from Goa producing innovative foods is a whole package.

 Sattvic Foods is stocked at a few stores In Goa such as Delfinos, Oxford, Saukhyam and OMO.
 A wider selection can be ordered on Swiggy, Amazon and their own website.

 Coconut oil, referred to as the “mother of oils” has been extensively used in cooking and as a medicine in India for centuries.
 Oils have been known to possess healing properties.
 Headquartered in Panaji, Old Goa (previously called Mogo) is a manufacturer and exporter of natural oils in health, food and beauty.